How to Avoid The 5 Bad Habits That Are Sabotaging Your Relationship

 Antidote: Filter outsider’s opinions.
 It is important to have a support system who you can talk to, vent to, and rely on when needed.
 However, remember to take the opinions and judgements of others with a grain of salt.
 YOU are the one that is most informed about your relationship.
 Filter, or process, the information you may be receiving from others and identify what may be applicable and important to you.
 You are the expert in your own love story!

-If you and your partner are struggling with bad habits or relationship problems, Licensed Marriage and Family Therapist, Jamie Ratowski, of Brightside Therapy Services offers couples counseling with a coaching approach to help you overcome your challenges.
-If you are located in Fort Lauderdale, FL or surrounding areas and are looking to enhance your relationship, call 954-391-5305 ext.
-9 today.
+If you and your partner are struggling with bad habits or relationship problems, Licensed Marriage and Family Therapist, Jamie Ratowski, of Bayview Therapy offers couples counseling with a coaching approach to help you overcome your challenges.
+If you are located in Fort Lauderdale, FL, or surrounding areas and are looking to enhance your relationship, call 954-391-5305 today.